GraysonBerman/DatabaseManagement/Assignment3/README.md

 4) Location (Personid, state, city)
 5) ProfileInfo (Personid, occupation, dateOfBirth, gender, state, city)

 I made fake data using pycharm.
-The file is called
+The file is called FakerDataGenerator.py It allows input to make a file with a .csv extension.
+It allows input to choose how many tuples to make.
+It has these attributes:
+fullName, firstName, lastName, gender, email, phoneNum, state, city, occupation, dateOfBirth, creditCardNum, creditCardSecCode
+It prints out to a CSV file.
+I provided a CSV file in the repo called FakerData.csv